 $ 670,00 = $ 605,000 + $ 65,000 $ 670,000 = $ 670,000

 Everything is balanced now, as it should be.
-If for whatever reason it does not end up balancing, look back at all your numbers and make sure they are all correct.
-If you need help shaping your economics, click here to download your free Know Your Economics guide.
+If for whatever reason it does not end up balancing, then look back at all your numbers and make sure they are all correct.
+If you need help shaping your economics, then click here to download your free Know Your Economics guide.